ColorlabMD/Prores-BitDepth/README.md

 1. Read frames to 16bit per compenent buffer via ...
 2. Check all values in frame are equal
 3. For Luminance frames check R=G=B
-4. For R only color frames check G=B=0 (It does not in any of the formats)
+4. For R only color frames check G=B=0 (It does not in any of the formats.
+However G,B do not chnage with out R. R is always ascending while G,B flucuate between ascending and descending at a small amount in 1 or 2 of the LSBs)

 FFMPEG Encoder
 FFMPEG 5.0.1  libavcodec 59.
 18.100 prores_ks